zassmin/TicTacToeDocumentation/TicTacToeDeck.md

 ~~~~
 @@@ ruby

 	it "should always have a length of 3" do
-	@show_board.board.length == 3
+		@show_board.board.length.should == 3
 	end

 ~~~~

 ~~~~
 @@@ ruby

 	TicTacToe$ bundle exec rspec spec
 	Rack::File headers parameter replaces cache_control after Rack 1.5.
 	..

 	Finished in 0.0145 seconds
 	2 examples, 0 failures

 ~~~~

 # Since there is an array within the an array, let's make sure their length is always 3...